feinstein/firebase_user_stream/README.md

-If you want to listen for updates on sign-ins, sign-outs and user reloads, use `onAuthStateChangedOrReloaded` instead, it's just a convenient merge of `onUserReloaded` and `FirebaseAuth.onAuthStateChanged` and it works as a [Behavior Subject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html):
+If you want to listen for updates on sign-ins, sign-outs and user reloads, use `onAuthStateChangedOrReloaded` instead, it's just a convenient merge of `onUserReloaded` and `FirebaseAuth.onAuthStateChanged` and it works as a broadcast [Behavior Subject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html):

 ```dart
 var subscription = FirebaseUserReloader.onAuthStateChangedOrReloaded.listen((user) {